 The mid-1800s saw the start of widespread Catholic immigration.
 The Irish fled potato famines for northeastern US cities and inland jobs.
 Italians landed in Boston, New York, Philadelphia, Chicago, Baltimore and San Francisco.
 Southern and western Germans, Poles, Slovaks, Slovenes, Hungarians and other Eastern Europeans flocked to the farmlands and mines of Pennsylvania.
 Basque Catholics came to Boise, Idaho.

 By 1924, laws slowed immigration.
 In the later 1900s, Hispanic Catholics arrived along with those from Vietnam, India, Iraq and Lebanon.
 Northeastern and southwestern states now have the highest percentages of Catholics; the Southeast and Utah have the lowest.
-Mid-US states such as Texas, Illinois, Louisiana, the Dakotas, Wisconsin, Nebraska and Minnesota are a quarter to a third Catholic.
+Mid-US states such as Texas, Illinois, Louisiana, the Dakotas, Wisconsin, Nebraska and Minnesota are one-quarter to one-third Catholic.
 Today, the Catholic Church claims about 74 million members in the United States.

 The Roman Catholic Church encompasses several autonomous churches under the banner of Rome.
 The Latin rite dominates in the United States, but several Eastern churches are represented as well, including Orthodox, Byzantine, Maronite and Syriac.